apereo/apereo.github.io/_posts/cas/2017-02-21-cas-autocfg-strategy.md

 Think of it this way; if you are designing the electrical system of a building:

 - Would you prefer the wiring system stop you from making potentially fatal mistakes as you attempt to connect the cables and wires together?
-- Or would have you prefer to do the whole thing in one go, turn on the lights, have the entire building blow up only to (possibly, maybe) succeed later after a few more iterations?
+- Or would you prefer to do the whole thing in one go, turn on the lights, have the entire building blow up only to (possibly, maybe) succeed later after a few more iterations?

 ### Automated